Some of this work is posted on my SSRN page: http://ssrn.com/author=416472

 “Critical Junctures and the Future of International Courts” Avidan Kent, Nikos Skoutaris & Jamie Trinidad (eds.), The Future of International Courts and Tribunals: Regional, Institutional and Procedural Challenges(Routledge, 2019).

-“Divergent Legalization in Global Economic Governance: Why Is Money So Different than Trade?” with Stephen C. Nelson. (long term project)
+“Ruling the Global Economy: Why Is Money So Different than Trade?” with Stephen C. Nelson. (long term project)

 “Is there Such a Thing as a Politics of Backlash?”
 Project with Michael Zürn, WZB Berlin.
 Forthcoming in the British Journal of Politics and International Relations.
 An expanded edited book to follow.

 “Global Governance and the Problem of the Second Best: The Example of Reforming the WTO” with Cristina Lafont (Philosophy), Paper presented at “Government, Legality and Political Morality Beyond the Nation State” Ontario Political Philosophy Partnership, September 28, 2017, Burlington Ontario.
 (Not yet ready for distribution)